leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

     # Calculate the accuracy and assign it to the variable acc.
     acc = accuracy_score(y, y_pred)
     ```
 - One hot encoding is a process by which categorical variables are converted into a form that could be provided to ML algorithms to do a better job in prediction.
-The problem with label encoding is that it assumes the higher the categorical value, the better the category is
+The problem with label encoding is that it assumes the higher the categorical value, the better the category is.
+- Naive Bayes:
+  - Naive assumption: events are independent. *P(A AND B) = P(A)×P(B)*
+  - Bag of Words(BoW) concept specifies the problems that have a collection of text data that needs to be worked with.
+  - `CountVectorizer` method (```python from sklearn.feature_extraction.text import CountVectorizer```)
+    - It tokenizes the string(separates the string into individual words) and gives an integer ID to each token.
+    - It counts the occurrence of each of those tokens.